The Narcissus in early November 2018. The 37-foot-long

 Narcissus Updates & News

 The Narcissus 1912 Project Blog celebrated its third full calendar year as 2018 came to a close.
 Total page views passed 190,000 at the end of December (2018).
 This is an increase of 75,000 views since the end of 2017.
-The blog was created for the purpose of reaching out to a large number of folks, through the power of social media, to introduce them to the Narcissus Restoration Project.
+The blog was created to reach out to a large number of folks, through the power of social media, to introduce them to the Narcissus Restoration Project.

 2018- Another Year of Progress